chris-wood/draft-wood-cfrg-threshold-secret-sharing/draft-wood-cfrg-threshold-secret-sharing.md

 We refer to an element of the field as a Scalar.
 As a field, each Scalar supports normal arithmetic operations, including multiplication, addition, subtraction, and division.
 Finite fields are commonly implemented over the integers modulo a prime p, defined as the `MODULUS`.
-Each field also has an associated parameter called `Nscalar`, which is the number of bytes used to encode a field element as a byte string.
+Each field also has an associated parameter called `SCALAR_SIZE`, which is the number of bytes used to encode a field element as a byte string.

 For convenience, each field has an associated function called `RandomScalar` that